gitsparty/dotnet-docker-samples/dotnetapp-current/README.md

 ```

 Follow these steps to run this sample in a  Windows container.
 Note: Before doing the follwing, make sure you are running in "Windows Container" mode.
-You can do this by Right Clicking the Docker app -> "Switch to Windows Containers".
+You can do this by Right Clicking the Docker app (in the System Tray) -> "Switch to Windows Containers".

 ```console
 dotnet restore